-Hence, from round $n/2$ onwards projections do not occur anymore.
-To conclude the proof, we note that we can lower bound the empirical loss precisely as we did before but over rounds $n/2$ to $3n/4$, rather than $n/4$ to $n/2$.
+In the above, we have used that $n/d \leq 1/4n^2$, and that $1/2\tau \geq 1/(2 n) \geq 10/4n^2$ for $n\geq 10$.
+Hence, from round $2 n/3$ onwards projections do not occur anymore.
+To conclude the proof, we note that we can lower bound the empirical loss precisely as we did before but over rounds $4 n/6$ to $5n/6$, rather than $n/4$ to $n/2$.
 In addition, the population loss has only improved since the per coordinate values in all iterates have only decreased in magnitude as a result of the projections. \end{proof}